 “Fashion is not simply a matter of clothes.
 Fashion is in the air, born upon the wind.
 One intuits it.
 It is in the sky and on the road.” – Coco Chanel

 Our style icon of this decade is Louise Brooks.
-She was a silent movie star and a Flapper.
-She would always play the role of the naughty girl.
-She was extraordinarily pretty , luminescent and charismatic.
-She had a that look that everybody wanted.
+She was a silent movie star and a Flapper who would always play the role of the naughty girl.
+Extraordinarily pretty , luminescent and charismatic and had a that look that everybody wanted.
 She was extremely fashionable as well, but always at the cutting edge of fashion.

 “A well-dressed woman, even though her purse is painfully empty, can conquer the world.” – Louise Brooks

-Another style icon was Rudolph Valentino; he was also a silent movie star.
-He was really the world’s first male sex icon.
-He was a true sex symbol.
+Another style icon was Rudolph Valentino; he was also a silent movie star and the world’s first male sex icon.
+A true sex symbol.
 He was known as the Latin Lover and women loved him for his brooding looks as he always played very exotic roles, e.g. Arabian sheiks.